spencerhcheng/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

-C- Variables, if, else, while

-1. The last digit mandatory
-Progress vs Score
-This program will affect a random number to the variable n each time it is executed.
-Complete the source code in order to print the last digit of the number stored in the variable n.
-	•	You can find the source code here
-	•	The variable n will store a different value every time you will run this program
-	•	You don't have to understand what are and what do rand, srand, RAND_MAX do.
-Please do not touch this code
-	•	The output of the program should be:
-	◦	The string Last digit of, followed by
-	◦	n, followed by
-	◦	the string is, followed by
-	▪	if n is greater than 5: the string and is greater than 5 ▪	if n is 0: the string and is 0
-	▪	if n is less than 6 and not 0: the string and is less than 6 and not 0 ◦	followed by a new line
-2. I sometimes suffer from insomnia.
-And when I can't fall asleep, I play what I call the alphabet game mandatory Progress vs Score
-Write a program that prints the alphabet, in lowercase, followed by a new line.
-	•	You can only use the putchar function (every other functions (printf, puts, etc...) are forbidden)
-	•	All your code should be in the main function
-	•	You can only use putchar twice in your code

-3. When I was having that alphabet soup, I never thought that it would pay off mandatory Progress vs Score
-Write a program that prints the alphabet, in lowercase, followed by a new line.
-	•	Print all the letters except q and e
-	•	You can only use the putchar function (every other functions (printf, puts, etc...) are forbidden)
-	•	All your code should be in the main function
-	•	You can only use putchar twice in your code

-4. alphABET mandatory
-Progress vs Score
-Write a program that prints the alphabet, in lowercase, and then in uppercase, followed by a new line.
-	•	You can only use the putchar function (every other functions (printf, puts, etc...) are forbidden)
-	•	All your code should be in the main function
-	•	You can only use putchar three times in your code

-5. Numbers mandatory
-Progress vs Score
-Write a program that prints all numbers of base 10, starting from 0, followed by a new line.
-	•	All your code should be in the main function

-6. Numberz mandatory
-Progress vs Score
-Write a program that prints all numbers of base 10, starting from 0, followed by a new line.
-	•	You are not allowed to use any variable of type char
-	•	You can only use the putchar function (every other functions (printf, puts, etc...) are forbidden)
-	•	You can only use putchar twice in your code
-	•	All your code should be in the main function

-7. Smile in the mirror mandatory
-Progress vs Score
-Write a program that prints the alphabet, in reverse order, in lowercase, followed by a new line.
-	•	You can only use the putchar function (every other functions (printf, puts, etc...) are forbidden)
-	•	All your code should be in the main function
-	•	You can only use putchar twice in your code

-8. Hexadecimal mandatory
-Progress vs Score
-Write a program that prints all the numbers of base 16, in lowercase, followed by a new line.
-	•	You can only use the putchar function (every other functions (printf, puts, etc...) are forbidden)
-	•	All your code should be in the main function
-	•	You can only use putchar three times in your code

-9. Patience, persistence and perspiration make an unbeatable combination for success mandatory Progress vs Score
-Write a program that prints all possible combinations of single-digit numbers.
-	•	Numbers must be separated by ,, followed by a space
-	•	Numbers should be printed in ascending order
-	•	You can only use the putchar function (every other functions (printf, puts, etc...) are forbidden)
-	•	All your code should be in the main function
-	•	You can only use putchar four times maximum in your code
-	•	You are not allowed to use any variable of type char

-10. 00...99 mandatory
-Progress vs Score
-Write a program that prints numbers from 0 to 99.
-	•	Numbers must be separated by ,, followed by a space
-	•	Numbers should be printed in ascending order, with two digits
-	•	You can only use the putchar function (every other functions (printf, puts, etc...) are forbidden)
-	•	You can only use putchar five times maximum in your code
-	•	You are not allowed to use any variable of type char
-	•	All your code should be in the main function
+# 0x01.
+C - variables, if, else, while
+### 0. Positive anything is better than negative nothing
+A program that affects a random number to the variable n each time it is executed.
+Complete the source code to print whether the number in variable n is positive or negative.
+### 1. The last digit
+A program that affects a random number to the variable n each time it is executed.
+Complete the source code to print the last digit of the number stored in the variable n.
+### 2. I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game
+A program that prints the alphabet in lowercase followed by a newline, using only the putchar function
+### 3. When I was having that alphabet soup, I never thought that it would pay off
+A program that prints the alphabet in lowercase followed by a new line, except for q and e, only using putchar function.
+### 4. alphABET
+A program that prints the alphabet in lowercase and then in uppercase followed by a new line, using only putchar function.
+### 5. Numbers
+A program that prints all numbers of base 10, starting from 0, followed by a new line
+### 6. Numberz
+A program that prints all numbers of base 10, starting from 0, followed by a new line without using a variable of type char, using only putchar function.
+### 7. Smile in the mirror
+A program that prints a to z, in reverse order, in lowercase, followed by a new line, using only putchar function.
+### 8. Hexadecimal
+A program that prints all the numbers of base 16, in lowercase, followed by a new line, using only putchar function
+### 9. Patience, persistence and perspiration make an unbeatable combination for success
+A program that prints all possible combinations of single-digit numbers
+### 10. 00...99
+A program that prints all double digit numbers from 0 to 99